apoulain22/TutorialDoc/docs/source/tutorialbl.rst

    Jacs = pet.createMatPetscCSR(IA, JA, Jac, im*jm*5, im*jm*5, 5*(2*gh+1)**2)

-Linear solver (LU-factorisation here) to invert the Jacobian is defined:
+Linear solver (LU-factorisation here) to invert the Jacobian :math:`A` is defined:

 .. code-block:: python

    ksp  = pet.kspLUPetsc(Jacs)

-Newton iteration is performed by solving :math:`\delta q = A^{-1} R(q)' = 0`.
+Newton iteration is performed by solving :math:`\delta q = A^{-1} R(q)`.

 .. code-block:: python

    ksp, dwtmp = pet.iterNewton(_np.ravel(res[gh:-gh,gh:-gh,:]), Jacs, ksp)

-After convergence, the solution state is written at the cell center in .dat file:
+After convergence, the solution state is written at the cell center in a .dat file:

 .. code-block:: python

    filename = out_dir + '/state_atcenter_ite%i.dat' % it
    __writestate_center(filename, im, jm, w, xc, yc, gh)

-The Jacobian under the form of list of indices and values (and the solution state including the ghost cells) are written added to the setup .npz file:
+The Jacobian under the form of list of indices and values (and the solution state including the ghost cells) are written inside the setup .npz file:

 .. code-block:: python

    fillNPZ(filename, w, res, IA, JA, Jacvol, gh)

-In order to study three-dimensional eigenmodes in resolvent or global stability analyses, the 3D contributions are also computed and stored in the same .npz file:
+In order to study three-dimensional eigenmodes in resolvent or global stability analyses, the 3D contributions are also computed by the iterative procedure and stored in the same .npz file:

 .. code-block:: python